JP-aloha/btt-swift-sdk/README.md

 }
 ```

-To dissable screen tracking, You need to set the enableScreenTracking configuration to false like bellow, This will ignore UIViewControllers activities and bttTrackScreen() modifier calls.
+To dissable screen tracking, You need to set the enableScreenTracking configuration to false during configuration like bellow, This will ignore UIViewControllers activities and bttTrackScreen() modifier calls.

 ```swift
  BlueTriangle.configure { config in